fauna-labs/db-migration-tool/README.md

-  -t, --target <string>       admin secret for the target DB -c, --collection <string>   the name of the collection to be sync'ed -d, --timestamp <string>    the timestamp from which to start syncing -i, --index <string>        the name of the index to use to sync the collection -p, --parallelism <number>  apply up to N events per transaction (default: 10) -h, --help                  display help for command
+  -t, --target <string>       admin secret for the target DB -c, --collection <string>   the name of the collection to be sync'ed -d, --timestamp <string>    the timestamp from which to start syncing -i, --index <string>        [optional] the name of the index to use to sync the collection -p, --parallelism <number>  [optional] apply up to N events per transaction (default: 10) -h, --help                  display help for command
 ```